-To allow for the varied needs of the Diploma students there are a number of alternative pathways available to complete the Clinical Component of the Diploma.
+To allow for the varied needs of the Diploma candidates there are a number of alternative pathways available to complete the Clinical Component of the Diploma.

-Clinical Training sites are currently located in the Australia, Benelux, Canada, Germany, Scotland, Sweden and the USA.
+Clinical Training sites are currently located in the Australia, Benelux, Canada, Denmark, Germany, Sweden and the USA.

 Accommodation is not provided at any of the Clinical venues.
-However, the Diploma Clinical Educators will assist students to access suitable accommodation.
+However, the Diploma Clinical Educators will assist candidates to access suitable accommodation.